Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Theorem : from any smooth function to Schur polynomials, to symmetric function identities

-To formulate Theorem~\ref{Phorn} in greater generality: fix a commutative (unital) ring $R$ and an $R$-algebra $S$.
+Multiple approaches can be used to show Theorem~\ref{Tsymm}; we present one approach and outline another.
+We begin by formulating Theorem~\ref{Phorn} in greater generality, algebraically.
+Fix a commutative (unital) ring $R$ and an $R$-algebra $S$.
 The first step is to formalize the notion of the derivative, on a sub-class of $S$-valued functions.
 This is more than just the commonly used notion of a \textit{derivation}, so we give it a different name.

-\begin{definition} Given a commutative unital ring $R$, a commutative $R$-algebra $S$ (with $R \subset S$), and an $R$-module $X$, a \textit{differential calculus} is a pair $(A, \partial)$, where $A$ is an $R$-subalgebra of functions $: X \to S$ (under pointwise addition and multiplication and $R$-action) which contains the constant functions, and $\partial : A \to A$ satisfies the following properties: \begin{enumerate} \item $\partial$ is $R$-linear:
+\begin{definition} Given a commutative unital ring $R$, a commutative $R$-algebra $S$ (with $R \subset S$), and an $R$-module $X$, a \textit{differential calculus} is a pair $(A, \partial)$, where $A$ is an $R$-subalgebra of functions $: X \to S$ (under pointwise addition and multiplication and $R$-action) that contains the constant functions, and $\partial : A \to A$ satisfies the following properties: \begin{enumerate} \item $\partial$ is $R$-linear:

 \item $\partial$ is a derivation (product rule):